lmstudio-ai/venvstacks/docs/file-formats.rst

 The package installation tool used to lock and build environments is ``uv``.
 While the exact configuration settings used when invoking ``uv`` are generated dynamically by ``venvstacks``, baseline settings may be provided via either a ``venvstacks.uv.toml`` file in the same folder as the stack definition file or by defining a ``[tool.uv]`` table in the stack definition file.
-For consistency with ``uv``, if both are present, the inline table configuration settings are used and the separate configuration file is ignored.
+If both are present, the inline table configuration settings are used and the separate configuration file is ignored (note: this is the *opposite* of the way ``uv`` works for regular Python projects, where the presence of a ``uv.toml`` file overrides the settings in ``pyproject.toml``).

 The format of the ``venvstacks.uv.toml`` configuration file is that described for ``uv.toml`` in
 |uv's tool documentation|_.
 The ``[tool.uv]`` table supports the same settings, nested under the